 Jack is a nationally recognized leader in implementing and managing major infrastructure projects.
-As President and COO, Jack is responsible for the management of day-to-day operations and strategic direction of mission-critical systems integrator SDI.
+As President, Jack is responsible for the management of day-to-day operations and strategic direction of mission-critical systems integrator SDI.
 With oversight of all aspects of business development and operations, Jack drives SDI’s company culture, account management, service delivery and quality, and development of SDI personnel.

 Prior to SDI, Jack held executive leadership positions at international design, consulting, engineering and management services company Arcadis, and program and project management consulting firm The Rise Group, where he led project teams at the City of Chicago’s Department of Water Management, the Chicago Housing Authority, the College of DuPage and the Public Building Commission of Chicago at which he led the deployment of over 9,000 video surveillance cameras across the City.